How to Split Rent and Utilities Fairly Among Roommates

 Example 2: Temporary Absence

-One room mate is away for 2 weeks
+One roommate is away for 2 weeks.

-Rent remains the same
+Rent remains the same while utilities are split only among current roommates.

 Example 3: Shared Subscriptions